mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 and featuring Subsystem Reference which enables modular physical modeling workflow.

-As an application, this release includes an abstract Power-Split Hybrid Electric Vehicle model with a simple rule-based controller for speed tracking simulation.
+As an example use case, this release includes an abstract Power-Split Hybrid Electric Vehicle model with a simple rule-based controller for drive cycle simulation using the Drive Cycle Source block from Powertrain Blockset&trade;.
-For more engaged uses in automotive applications, it is recommended to use dedicated toolboxes such as Powertrain Blockset&trade;.
+For more engaged applications in automotive use cases such as detailed energy efficiency analysis with a sophisticated hybrid vehicle controller, check out the Powertrain Reference Applications in Powertrain Blockset.

 The included abstract model is suitable for the system level simulation of